"Thank you, scary leather man. I love you."

 - In "Bird Bot of Alcatraz", after some time thinking he's a penguin, Bender rebooted back to human mode.
-A couple of penguins still come up and cuddled up to him.
+A couple of penguins still waddle over and cuddle up to him.

 - Invoked Trope with photo-ops of celebrities and politicians of all stripes taking pictures with adorable animals or children.